Abdulrahman-Awad21/Hia-Ntaalm/README.md

   - Abdo Mustafa  Computer Science Student
   - Hiesham Alaa  Computer Science Student
   - Hazem Azzam   Computer Science and Pure Mathematics Student
-  - Omar Khames   Computer Science and Pure Mathematics Student
+  - Omar Allam   Computer Science and Pure Mathematics Student

 The project will be a collection of games, such that every member will be resposible for a game of his Idea